ThaminduDilshan/covid-19-sl-dashboard/README.md

-# covid-19-sl
+# Covid-19-sl Dashboard
-This is a simple website created using React.js to display covid 19 related data of Sri Lanka.
-This project uses Redux to store data locally.
+This is a simple website created using React.js to display covid 19 related data in Sri Lanka.
+Main objective of the project is to show how Redux can be used to store data locally in a React application.

 The website fetches statistical data from the API provided by Health Promotion Bureau, Sri Lanka ([click here](http://hpb.health.gov.lk/api-documentation)) and desease related information is from the WHO official website.

 ### Components
- - Home Page
+ - Home Page (not developed)
  - Info Page
  - Statistics Page
  - About Us Page